 We encourage you to discover more about how we are improving the lives of Nova Scotians with an intellectual disability – through sport.
 It is our hope that we are able to provide you with an overview of our mandate while answering any questions you may have relating to our organization.

 Serving over 2500 athletes in 15 Regions across Nova Scotia takes talent, skill and determination.
-With a dedicated group of volunteers, a Board of Directors of 23, and a full-time staff of four, we are taking SONS to a new level.
+With a dedicated group of volunteers, a Board of Directors of 23, and a full-time staff of five, we are taking SONS to a new level.

 Our established mandate for our future and our goal for implementation has allowed us to accomplish significant milestones – surpassing even our greatest expectations.